DIY Energy Hub

 Here is my contrarian take on the DIY battery scene: everyone is obsessed with capacity, but almost no one talks about thermal management.
 In Phoenix, when the garage hits 115 degrees in July, a dense battery bank becomes a liability.
 Prioritizing high-capacity lithium cells often leads to premature failure because most DIYers fail to account for the disproportionate cooling requirements needed to prevent Thermal Runaway in dense banks.

 If you pack eight 280Ah cells into a tight, uninsulated plastic box, the internal heat has nowhere to go during high-discharge periods (like when the fridge compressor kicks on).
-I ended up mounting my cells with half-inch air gaps between them and installing two 120mm noctua fans I had left over from an old PC build.
+I ended up mounting my cells with half-inch air gaps between them and installing two 120mm fans I had left over from an old PC build.
 It looks like a Frankenstein server, but keeping those cells under 95 degrees is the only way they’ll last the ten years they're rated for.
-I learned this the hard way after my first small-scale test during The Phoenix Summer Survival Kit project showed me just how fast heat kills efficiency.
+I learned this the hard way after my first small-scale test showed me just how fast heat kills efficiency in the desert.

 Final Logs

-By March 28, the system was fully integrated.
+By late March, the system was fully integrated.
 The first night the garage fridge ran entirely on stored sunshine was a quiet victory.
 No humming generators, no checks written to the power company, just a bunch of blue bricks doing exactly what I told them to do.
 It isn't perfect; my wiring still looks like a bird's nest in places, and I still have that pit in the busbar as a reminder of my wrench-slipping stupidity.
 But for an IT guy with a multimeter and a grudge against the electric company, it's the most functional thing I've ever built in this garage.
+It’s not about saving the planet—though that’s a nice side effect—it’s about seeing that utility bill drop and knowing I’m the one in control of the uptime.